Ross-Byrne/Data_API_Project/README.md

 ## Introduction
 This project provides the design and documentation for the dataset "Parks in Galway City" which is available at [data.gov.ie](http://data.gov.ie).

 The **Parks in Galway City** Dataset contains information about all of the public parks that can be found in Galway City.
 This could be a particularly useful dataset to hook into if creating an information application based on Galway City.
-Whether this API is used solely for the parks in Galway or as part of a larger application, accessing this information, including the location data, could be an integral part of an application.
+Whether this API is used solely for the parks in Galway or as part of a larger application accessing this information, including the location data, could be an integral part of an application.

 ## About The Parks In Galway City Dataset
 The dataset comes in the form of a .CSV file which I have converted  into JSON, making it easier to work with.
 The dataset currently, at the time of writing, has 29 entries.
 Each entry has 14 columns with the following headings:

-Heading | Discription
+Heading | Description
 ---------|-----------
-"OBJECTID" | An id given to each park.
+"OBJECTID" | An ID given to each park.
 "NUMBER" | A number given to each park.
 "NAME" | Name of the park.
 "LOCATION" | Location of park eg. "Newcastle, Galway".